500BC-500AD at Bournemouth 2021

 Kalimera!
 Mercenary Hoplites, aided by first shooting and then flank support from the Egyptian Guardsmen had managed to knock over a full unit of second string Auxilia on the edge of one of the most well-tended fields ever to see light of day in the beautiful country of Italy, and now were stepping forward into the uneven nonsense of the perfectly aligned ploughing lines to further threaten the Roman archers.

-Sporrans's a-swinging, all bearing the imprint of John Logie Barird's whisky-soaked pint of Heavy, the more levy-like Egyptians considered if they might now decide to come back into the arena of combat?
+After drinking a pint of Heavy that tasted as if it was made from the tears of Wee Jimmy Crankie's wee little Pile of broken whisky barrels, the more levy-like Egyptians considered if they might now decide to come back into the arena of combat?

 The main thrust of Auxilia had not been messing about either though, and had finished off Egypt's Medium Spearmen in short order.